Russian "Mayak" starts producing oil-free compressors for automobile gas stations

 • operator's room.

-The heart of such compressor stations are 3, 4 or 5-stage opposed compressor units that compress gas without the use of oil in the compression chamber, which allows achieving exceptional gas purity at the outlet and eliminating the need for additional equipment to clean the gas from oil inclusions after compression.
-A patented design is used in the units to ensure oil-free compression.
+The heart of such compressor stations is 3, 4 or 5-stage opposed compressor units, which compress gas without the use of oil in the compression chamber, which allows to achieve exceptional gas purity at the outlet and eliminate the need for additional equipment for cleaning gas from oil inclusions after compression.
+A patented design is used in the blocks to ensure oil-free compression.

 PJSC "Kirov Plant "Mayak" joined the Kalashnikov concern with the permission of the FAS quite recently, less than a year ago.
-Prior to that, the plant had been producing military equipment for the Russian army for many years, mastered military products for civilian purposes and civilian products.
+Prior to that, the plant had been producing military equipment for the Russian army, mastered military products for civilian purposes and civilian products for many years.
 "Mayak" works in many areas: stamping, casting, mechanical engineering, construction, heat treatment of metals and alloys, creation of coatings, and so on.

 Read materials on the topic: